LYFsmile Logo

 Offline (In-Clinic Therapy):

 In-person sessions at our centres provide a structured and supportive environment where children can engage directly with therapists.
-This approach is helpful for building trust, practising social skills, and working through school-related fears with guided support.
+This approach helps build trust, practice social skills, and work through school-related fears with guided support.

 Online Therapy: